ChigozieCO/aws-bootcamp-cruddur-2023/journal/week8.md

 # Week 8 — Serverless Image Processing

-Serverless Image Processing
+We started week 8 by implementing our Serverless Image Processing with the AWS CDK.

-CDK - Cloud development kit
+# CDK - Cloud development kit

 It is an Infrastructure as code tool (IaC)